 Many organizations began to experience the reality that some customers didn’t view them as necessary or relevant in the “new normal.”
 As marketers, we need to understand that buyer’s needs have changed, and we must ask ourselves, is what we’re selling still relevant?

-This is where marketers need to be aligned not just with sales but also with your product strategy.
+This is where marketers need to be aligned not just with the sales plan but also with your product strategy.
 Sales can tell you what conversations they’re having with buyers.
 What are they looking for now?
 What are their highest priorities and where in their organization does your product fit in?
 This will help define how imminent a pivot will be from what you were doing before to what you need to be offering now.

 We’ve always seen alignment as important but in the face of digital marketing transformation, we see that it is more important than ever.
 Business continuity is also at an all-time high.
 For example, video messaging can sometimes substitute for those virtual meetings that your buyers may no longer consider as high-priority.